An electrical engineering perspective on naturality in computational physics: Mathematical structures for discrete solvers

 In terms of the chain complex and the kernel and the image of the boundary mapping $\partial$, the {\bf $p$th homology group} may be defined as

-i.e. the quotient group formed by $p$-dimensional {\bf cycles} (chains with empty boundaries) in $C_x(\Omega)$ modulo $(p+1)$-dimensional {\bf boundaries} ($(p+1)$-chains that are boundaries for a $p$-chain) in $C_x(\Omega)$.
+i.e. the quotient group formed by $p$-dimensional {\bf cycles} (chains with empty boundaries) in $C_*(\Omega)$ modulo $(p+1)$-dimensional {\bf boundaries} ($(p+1)$-chains that are boundaries for a $p$-chain) in $C_*(\Omega)$.
 Similarly, we can define the {\bf $p$th cohomology group} as

-i.e. the quotient group formed by $p$-dimensional {\bf cocycles} (cochains whose coboundary vanish) in $C^x(\Omega)$ modulo $(p-1)$-dimensional {\bf coboundaries} ($(p-1)$-cochains that are coboundaries for a $p$-cochain) in $C^x(\Omega)$.
+i.e. the quotient group formed by $p$-dimensional {\bf cocycles} (cochains whose coboundary vanish) in $C^*(\Omega)$ modulo $(p-1)$-dimensional {\bf coboundaries} ($(p-1)$-cochains that are coboundaries for a $p$-cochain) in $C^*(\Omega)$.
 Thus, a complex is exact if and only if its (co)homology vanishes.

 (Co)homology theories with seemingly different foundations abound.
 For example, cellular homology, simplicial homology, Cech homology and de Rham homology are homology theories dubbed under different labels, to name just a few.
 However, since the Eilenberg-Steenrod\footnote{Relaxing one of these axioms, the \emph{dimension axiom}, yields a {\bf generalized (co)homology theory}.
-A standard example is the \emph{$K$-theory} \citep{Swan}.} axioms were laid out, they can all be seen as instances of the general theory, and it turns out that homology is a homotopy invariant of the space \citep{Eilenberg-Steenrod}.
+Two standard examples are called topological $K$-theory and algebraic \emph{$K$-theory} \citep{Swan}.} axioms were laid out, they can all be seen as instances of the general theory, and it turns out that homology is a homotopy invariant of topological spaces \citep{Eilenberg-Steenrod}.
 The Eilenberg-Steenrod axioms, of which there are versions for both homology and cohomology (obtained from one another by reversing the arrows), assert that a homology theory is a sequence of functors from a suitable category of topological spaces (or from the category of chain complexes) to category of Abelian groups (or sequences of them), together with boundary operators $\partial$, which induce \emph{natural transformations between homology functors}.
 This system is required to satisfy five properties, for which the reader is referred to \citep{Eilenberg-Steenrod}.
 These axioms allow us to talk about (co)homology theories without referencing to any concrete (co)chain realization.

 But how do we view $H_p$ as functors?
 First of all, the assignment of a chain complex to the space $\Omega$ is functorial.
 Then, the {\bf homology} is a (covariant) functor from the category of chain complexes to the category of sequences of Abelian groups and sequences of Abelian group homomorphisms, satisfying the Eilenberg-Steenrod axioms.
 Dually, {\bf cohomology} is a contravariant functor of the same kind from the category of cochain complexes.
 For homology, the functoriality means here, that given two chain complexes and a chain map $f$ between them, homology functor takes the chain spaces to the homology groups and the chain map to induced homomorphisms between the groups (as chain maps take cycles to cycles and boundaries to boundaries), in a way that respects identity maps and composition.
 Then, there is a composite functor which first assigns a chain complex to a space and then the homology groups to the complex.
 This is the homology of $\Omega$.